adamgreig/agg-kicad/scripts/README.md

 (but typically also many symbols, such as the compiled and connector libraries).

-Some exclusions can be enabled inside a library file, for example `#invisiblename` for parts where the name is allowed to be invisible.
+Some exceptions can be enabled inside a library file, for example `#invisiblename` for parts where the name is allowed to be invisible.

 `python3 libcheck.py ../lib`